 This Nektech product combines the best of both the power strips above.
 You get a compact and solid build, plus you get the benefits of the surge protector.

-So far, this product has collected decent reviews with an average user rating of 4.7-stars out of 5 (Fakespot estimates 59.1% reviews are reliable), all thanks to its versatility and sturdiness.
+So far, this product has collected decent reviews, all thanks to its versatility and sturdiness.

 The AC power outlets are placed very close to each other.
 So you might find it difficult to plug all your power adapters together if they are not evenly sized.